-The newest of the NSA programs is the Special Operations/Low Intensity Conflict (SOLIC) curriculum which was created to provide graduate level education to respond to present and most likely forms of conflict or "peacetime engagement."
+An NPS-unique NSA program is the Special Operations/Low Intensity Conflict (SOLIC) curriculum which was created to provide graduate level education to respond to present and most likely forms of conflict or "peacetime engagement."
 The courses pay particular attention to regional contingency missions, including counterinsurgency, counternarcotics, counterterrorism, and crisis response operations.